 BrainstormingAlso known as: mind mapping, ideation

-Brainstorming is an activity used with groups of students to generate a large number of ideas or collate information around a topic, idea, question or problem.
+Brainstorming allows students to generate a large number of ideas or collate information around a topic, idea, question or problem.
 It:

-- provides educators with an insight into students' existing knowledge, as well as opportunities to teach acceptance and respect for different views
+- provides educators with an insight into students' existing knowledge

 - focuses students' attention on a particular topic and encourages them to take risks in sharing their ideas and opinions